-Below is a collection of annotated online resources from third parties, which deal with nucleosome positioning.
+Below is a manually curated collection of online resources relevant to nucleosome positioning.
 This list of nucleosome-positioning tools and resources is being constantly updated, comments are very welcome.
 For protein-DNA interaction of non-histone proteins and TFs, see the page "TF-DNA binding".
 Also, have a look at the "epigenetic modifications" page.

 *Disclaimer: Software is listed in the order "newest first".

 PuFFIN builds genome-wide nucleosome maps using a multi-scale (or multi-resolution) approach.
 The algorithm relies on a set of nucleosome "landscape" functions at different resolution levels: each function represents the likelihood of each genomic location to be occupied by a nucleosome for a particular value of the smoothing parameter.
 After a set of candidate nucleosomes is computed for each function, PuFFIN produces a consensus set that satisfies non-overlapping constraints and maximizes the number of nucleosomes.
 PuFFIN is a command line tool for accurate placing of the nucleosomes based on the pair-end reads.
 It was designed to place non-overlapping nucleosomes using extra length information present in pair-end data-sets.
 PuFFIN is written in Python, and released in 2014.
 It outperforms NOrMAL previously released by the same authors, and is claimed by the authors to outperform also NSeq, NPS and Template Filtering (described below).
 Returns nucleosome positions in the following format: <Position of the nucleosome center> <width of the peak> <confidence score> <"Fuzziness"> <Level of the curve that was used to detect nucleosome >

 The authors claim that iNPS allows classifying nucleosomes by shape to reveal their different biological properties (interesting, to be tested).
 Described in Nature Communications, 2014